 Some patients have extensive symptoms of aging, with droopy eyelids, undereye bags, forehead creases, or excess skin and fat on the neck.
 Full facial rejuvenation addresses all these flaws thoroughly including the advanced SMAS facelift technique.
 If you are living with exceptionally saggy skin on your face, neck, and brow, you may choose to undergo this more extensive treatment.

 Why choose Dr. Sanjay Grover?

 Not every plastic surgeon is blessed with equal talent.
 While to become board certified requires an extensive education, an eye for beauty is an important aspect of a successful facelift.
-Dr. Grover is an acclaimed plastic surgeon and serves on the Board of Trustees of the American Society for Aesthetic Plastic Surgery.
+Dr. Grover is an acclaimed plastic surgeon in Newport Beach & Orange County.
+He serves on the Board of Trustees of the American Society for Aesthetic Plastic Surgery.
 He has been featured on various news outlets including Extra, Access Hollywood, BBC, and others.
 He has often been listed as a “Top Doctor” by U.S. News and World Report and is recognized by his peers in the plastic surgery field for his exceptional surgical skills.